sikaeducation/curriculum/201/standards/add-interactivity/topics/eslint/README.md

 # ESLint

 The most popular way to lint JavaScript is with ESLint.

-### Project Configuration

 For every project that you want to lint, you need an `.eslintrc.js` file in your root directory that describes the rules you want to apply.
 For now, make the file in the root of the project directory and paste this into it:

 ```js
 /* global module */